Explaining a Loss of Consortium Claim

 Loss of consortium is also known as loss of companionship or loss of affection.
 It deals with the problems around the benefits of having a loving parent, child, or spouse in the house.
 A loss of consortium claim gives a monetary value on that loss of companionship caused by the accident.

-This claim is usually tied to the spousal consortium and the void of sexual benefits, however, it is not limited to that aspect.
-If a victim’s injuries are severe or resulted in an unfortunate death, ultimately leaving them incapable of providing affection and love, parents, a child, or consortium can also be filed.
+This claim is usually tied to the spousal consortium and the void of sexual benefits, however, but according to the Fordham Law Review, it is not limited to that aspect.
+If a victim’s injuries are severe or result in an unfortunate death, ultimately leaving them incapable of providing affection and love, parents, a child, or consortium can also be filed.

 How to Prove Loss of Consortium

-Loss of consortium damages fall under tort laws and they are designed to provide some relief from another party’s negligent actions by giving the injured party financial compensation.
+Loss of consortium damages falls under tort laws, also known as emotional distress damages.
+And, they are designed to provide some relief from another party’s negligent actions by giving the injured party financial compensation.

 The damages that come from a loss of consortium are considered general damages or non-economic damages.
 This is why there is not a defined method to calculate this kind of damage.
 However, if a spouse or a family member is trying to know how much their loss of consortium is worth, the following factors need to be considered: